Hugo0o0/frontendmentor/README.md

 While dealing with this challange most important thing that i learn basics of the redut toolkit.
 It is great tool managing complex states.

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Redux Toolkit](https://redux-toolkit.js.org/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Classnames](https://www.npmjs.com/package/classnames) - This is amazing tool for dealing with complex class names.

 ## Author